 Teachers will differentiate the instruction to incorporate advanced, conceptually complex content that challenges high-ability learners and provides opportunities for self-directed inquiry.
+This course includes an embedded student service learning experience.

 SC-300-1 Science III Grade 8

 In this course, there are five physical science topics in middle school addressed through five units: Structure and Properties of Matter, Chemical Reactions, Forces and Interactions, Energy, and Waves and Electromagnetic Radiation.
 Units are organized around a driving question.
 Within each driving question, students engage in a series of hands-on learning experiences that are carefully designed to immerse them in a collaborative learning environment.
 Students utilize the science and engineering practices as they construct their understanding of important concepts.
 Students also have opportunities to learn and apply engineering specific practices such as designing solutions to identified problems.